kriszyp/cbor-x/README.md

 MIT

 ### Browser Consideration
 CBOR can be a great choice for high-performance data delivery to browsers, as reasonable data size is possible without compression.
 And CBOR works very well in modern browsers.
-However, it is worth noting that if you want highly compact data, brotli or gzip are most effective in compressing, and CBOR's character frequency tends to defeat Huffman encoding used by these standard compression algorithms, resulting in less compact data than compressed JSON.
+However, it is worth noting that if you want highly compact data, brotli or gzip are most effective in compressing, and CBOR's character frequency tends to defeat Huffman encoding used by these standard compression algorithms, often resulting in less compact data than compressed JSON.

 ### Credits